srajabos/docs/tutorial/ChatQnA/deploy/add_vector_db.md

     Make sure the Vector database setup is complete, and you can start the database server on a port. <br>

 ## Dataprep
-Customized dataprep microservice for &lt;Vector\_DB&gt; in opea-project/GenAIComps/comps/dataprep.<br> It will have the below file structure under the dataprep folder.
+Customized dataprep microservice for <Vector_DB> in opea-project/GenAIComps/comps/dataprep.<br> It will have the below file structure under the dataprep folder.

     ```